What Is a Minimum Viable Product (MVP)?

 But NPS is only one side of the user feedback token.
 Why?
 Because users aren’t always able to articulate what they want or need.

-That’s where user behavior comes into play.
+That’s where comes into play.

 Tracking and analyzing user behavior paints a clear picture of user value compared to NPS or customer interviews alone.
 When teams understand what users find valuable, it enables them to create exceptional customer-led experiences that help customers solve problems—and keeps them coming back for more.